kamranayub/pluralsight-course-mcp-in-practice/demo-full/README.md

 1. Configure MCP Server

 There are **two** Azure Bicep projects: `azure.yaml` and `Globomantics.Mcp.Server/azure.yaml`.
 These will provision **two separate resource groups** to maintain separation between the "mock infra" and the actual MCP server.
 They could be combined, if you want.

+---

+# Old Documentation (Not Yet Migrated)

+> [!WARNING]
+> The following docs have not yet been updated to reflect the Aspire project.

 ### Prerequisite: Entra Tenant Configuration